Rex Hunt (diplomat): Death

 Hunt died at Stockton-on-Tees on 11 November 2012.
 His funeral, with a pallbearer party from the Royal Air Force, was held at All Saints' Church in Hutton Rudby on 23 November 2012, with a burial in the church's graveyard.
 His gravestone bears an engraved image of a map outline of the Falkland Islands.
 A memorial service was simultaneously held in Port Stanley.
 On the announcement of his death by the British Government, Prime Minister David Cameron stated that Hunt "should be a hero to everyone in Britain for his actions during the Falkland War."

 Honours

 He was appointed a Companion of the Order of St Michael and St George (CMG) in 1980, and knighted on 11 October 1982, in recognition of services during the Falklands War.
-He was a Freeman of the City of London 1981, and a Freeman of Stanley, Falkland Islands 1985.
+He was made a Freeman of the City of London 1981, and a Freeman of Stanley, Falkland Islands, in 1985.
 In 1987 Hunt was appointed as the Honorary Air Commodore of No. 2729 (City of Lincoln) Squadron (Royal Auxiliary Air Force Regiment).